htw-imi-showtime/showtime-website/content/ws21/master/m4-intelligentes-bilanzkreismanagement/process.md

 During the evaluation of the user interview we clustered the results and extracted different features out of the information we gathered.
 These were then encapsulated into user stories which were the foundation of our sprints.

+{{<image src="InterviewNotes.jpg" alt="Interview Notes" caption="Screenshot of our Miro Board - Clustered Interview Notes and Result">}}

 For our final user test we prepared a complete user flow through the application.
 The interviewee then was prompted small tasks that would require her/him to go through that user flow.
 During the execution of those tasks we took notes on what went well and what problems the interviewee had to face when using the application.
 We also payed close attention for feature and improvement suggestions that the interviewee would make.
 As well as for the first interview, we again clustered all the notes and extracted future user stories for our application.

+{{<image src="UserTestNotes.jpg" alt="Interview Notes" caption="Screenshot of our Miro Board - Guideline, Clustered User Test Notes and Result">}}

 #### Our Design Process

-The design process was quite straight forward as Katharina and Nhu already have had experience.
+The design process was straight forward as Katharina and Nhu already have had experience.
 With the help of Figma, the collaboration went smooth.
 In general, each one fiddled for herself at the beginning of each step.
 Afterwards, they came together and discussed their ideas, the advantages and disadvantages of the designs.
 After each bi-weekly sprint, the design decisions were presented to the whole team.
 We've had the opportunity to work with Daniel Heusohn, a UX-Designer from Exxeta, from whom we received valueable feedback.

 The design process was as follows: